cypnk/Bare/README.md

 Change the default settings in *index.php* E.G. SITE_NAME etc...
 *index.php* Also has the default theme so there are no other files to edit.

+Add your site's domain name, E.G. *example.com*, to the comma-delimited
+whitelist in SERVER_WHITE.

 Bare supports caching of formatted posts.
 Simply enable write
 permissions to the cache directory.
 On \*nix systems:
 ```